BLCM/BLCMods/Borderlands 2 mods/Freya/CHARACTER/ZER0/readme.md

   - Sharpsh00ter (Kill C0nfirmed): Aiming down the sights with your gun grants you increased Critical Hit Damage.
 Additionally, your Aim Steadiness is incresaed.
 The longer you aim down the sights, the greater the bonus.

 - Tier 3
-  - All in 0ne (0ne Sh0t 0ne Kill): The first shot fired from a fully-loaded magazine has a significant damage boost.
+  - Rampart (0ne Sh0t 0ne Kill): When below 50% health, you and your allies gain bonus Weapon Damage.
   - B0re: Your shots pierce through enemies.
 If your shot hits an enemy after piercing an enemy it deals increased damage.
 B0re does not work with rockets and some special projectiles.
 Additionally, while Spectre is active, your visor will highlight enemy crit locations.
   - Penetrat0r (Precisi0n): Your bullets have a chance to ignore shields.